 - You’re a current or former sex worker or dating someone who is.

 - You have any issues with the topics listed under “Common Sex Therapy Topics”

 Sex therapy is much like any other type of therapy or counseling.
 It is very important to note that there is no intimate or physical touching during the sex therapy sessions.
 Sex therapy is meant to help either you, or your partner through sexual difficulties such as performance, sexual anxiety, or even relationship issues you may be having.

-It is perfectly normal to feel out of place, or nervous going to sex therapist, especially if it your first time.
+It is perfectly normal to feel out of place, or nervous going to a sex therapist, especially if it is your first time.
 We want you to be sure that we will be working our hardest to make sure you are in a comfortable zone and you are listened to.

 How Much Does Sex Therapy & Counseling Cost?

 Notating our The Better You Frequently Asked Questions, all of our sex therapists & Counselors have different costs, and we go on an hourly basis.
-We will listen to what your needs and recommend a therapist or counselor that fits your needs.
+We will listen to your needs and recommend a therapist or counselor that fits your needs.
 Upon completion of the first consultation call, we inform you of our costs.

 Depending on your insurance coverage, this cost may or may not be covered.
-Please remember that we are an out-of-network provider, and if you have any questions, please do not hesitate to contact us with the form below, or using the contact us page.
+Please remember that we are an out-of-network provider, and if you have any questions, please do not hesitate to contact us with the form below, or use the contact us page.